Mostly Cloudy ~

 the dreams appear more real and reality less true.

 The beaten path of the broken hearted is extensive and winding,

 filled with narrow paths of light and trails of reverie.

-To abdicate the sorrow laden journey at the beginning,
+To abandon the sorrow laden journey at the beginning,

-is as ample of a pipe dream as what we shall never again see.
+is as ample of a pipe dream that we shall never again see.

 You fill my seconds, minutes, hours, days and weeks,

 with thoughts of vivacity and realizations of mortality.

 To keep you would be selfish, wrong and morally meek,